pranshuj73/pranshuj73/README.md

 ### Hey there 👋, I'm [Pranshu](https://volt9801.github.io/portfolio)

-I am Pranshu Jha, an aspriring software developer and high school student
+I am Pranshu Jha, an aspriring software developer with a liking for web development.
+I like to design and code websites and to automate tasks using Python.
+- 🚀 I'm intermediately proficient with Python and it's the language I use most often
-- 🔭 I’m currently working on expanding my skillset
+- 🔭 Currently working on expanding my skillset as a full-stack developer
-- 🌱 I’m currently learning Python
+- 🌱 Learning Java basics

-I’m looking to collaborate on fun projects!
-Contact me at [pranshuj9801@gmail.com](mailto:pranshuj9801@gmail.com)
+Overall, I code just for the fun of it!

+Psst!
+I'm up for collaboration as long as the project idea sounds fun!
+Feel free to contact me at [pranshuj9801@gmail.com](mailto:pranshuj9801@gmail.com)

 ---